 We were having a fantastic weekend around Mount Barney, and not ready to end it just yet.
 So we decided to explore a bit the Scenic Rim Wine Trail on our way back to Brisbane.
 We chose to stop at Kooroomba as we were intrigued by the description on the brochure.
-We don’t often get to experience a lavender farm in Brisbane!
+We don’t often get to visit a lavender farm in Brisbane!

 With a lavender farm in the vineyard, they promise a taste of French Provence on the Scenic Rim.

-The Lavender Farm offers fantastic photo opportunities and you’ll get a chance to buy products directly from the producer.
+The lavender farm offers fantastic photo opportunities and you’ll get a chance to buy products directly from the producer.
 But there aren’t the only reasons to go there.
 There are also food and wine tasting experiences awaiting at Kooroomba Lavender Farm.

 What’s on the menu at the Lavender Farm

 On our first visit, the sophisticated menu was a great surprise with plenty of choices full of originality.
 We all had to try in each other’s plates as we were intrigued by what we were eating and discovering new tastes.
-We were pleased to see many local produce featured.
+We were pleased to see many local products featured.

-I was utterly charmed, and I will visit again.
+I was charmed, and I will visit again.
 If you’re looking for a romantic place near Brisbane for a lunch date, this could be the one.

 The food was delicious and well presented, in such a lovely setting – what else could we ask for?

-They only had a risotto and a soup as vegetarian options when we last visited, but offered many gluten free options.
+They only had a risotto and a soup as vegetarian options when we last visited, but offered many gluten-free options.

 The wine tasting experience at Kooroomba Vineyard and Lavender Farm